How To Encourage Children to Love Science in School

 6. Quash science-related stereotypes

 Many kids have the wrong impression of science, especially girls.
 Make it your job to demystify these stereotypes and change your kid’s attitude towards science.
 Explain to them that physics is as simple as building with blocks, or that chemistry is as basic as baking or doing laundry, or that the simple act of breathing and excretion is biology.
-The key here is to make the kid see that he/she uses science every second.
+The key here is to make children see that he/she uses science every second.